Compact static stars in minimal dilatonic gravity: Comments of the numerical results

-The most interesting novel result is shown in Fig. \ref{mmdi}: The mass of the disphere $m_{disp}(r)$ outside MDG-SSSS as a function of the luminosity radius $r\in[r^*, r_{{}_U}]$.
+One of the most interesting novel physical results is shown in Fig. \ref{Fig2} (Right): The mass of the disphere $m_{disp}(r)$ outside MDG-SSSS as a function of the luminosity radius $r\in[r^*, r_{{}_U}]$.
 As expected, it exponentially goes to a constant.
 The total mass of the object exceeds the mass of the very star.
 In our illustrative example the MDG-SSSS mass $ m^* \approx .5073\, M_\odot$ is close to the extremal one.
-We found the total mass of the disphere $m_{disphere} \approx .1638\, M_\odot$, i.e. $\approx 32$ per cent of mass of the star.
-In the case of consideration, the total mass of the object $m_{total} \approx 0.6710\, M_\odot$ is reached with good precision at the distance about several hundredths of star radii from the center.
+We found the total mass of the disphere $m_{disphere} \approx .1638\, M_\odot$, i.e. $\approx 32$ per cent of the mass of the star.
+In the case under consideration, the total mass of the object $m_{total} \approx 0.6710\, M_\odot$ is reached with good precision at the distance of about several hundred of star radii from the center.
 The total mass is quite close to the mass of GR-SSSS.